Saudi Teen Seeks Asylum, Fears Family Will Kill Her

 Video from @rahaf84427714 just sent from her hotel room at the #Bangkok airport.
 She has barricaded herself in the room & says she will not leave until she is able to see #UNHCR.
 Why is #Thailand not letting @Refugees see her for refugee status determination? @hrw #SaveRahaf pic.twitter.com/3lb2NDRsVG— Phil Robertson (@Reaproy) January 7, 2019

-"The UN refugee agency has sent a team out to the airport, and I understand that they're still trying to get the agreement of the Thais to let them talk to her," Robertson tells NPR.
+This morning, a team from the U.N. arrived and was permitted to interview Alqunun, according to her Twitter account.
+"They gave their word that she would remain in their custody & that she is now safe."

-Officials were trying to send Alqunun back to Kuwait City on a 11:15 flight, but because she refused to leave her hotel room, the flight left without her.
+Officials had been trying to send Alqunun back to Kuwait City on a 11:15 flight, but because she refused to leave her hotel room, the flight left without her.
 "It's not clear how long her reprieve will last," NPR's Michael Sullivan reports.
 "She could still be sent back on one of several flights leaving later in the day."

 Alqunun's father, who is a senior government official in the Saudi government, is waiting for her in Kuwait, along with her brother, Robertson said.
 "And so if she's sent back to Kuwait, it's basically the same as sending her back to Saudi," he said.
 "They will just grab her and take her across the border very quickly."